smXplorer/AlliGator/docs/source/alligator-version-history.rst

     + Added Source Image ROI handling options
     + Added option to save the Overlay as an 8-bit image
     + Introduced a Phasor Ratio Map Representation
-    + Various bug fixes and cosmetic changes
+    - Various Bug Fixes and cosmetic changes

 ---------------------------------------
 0.9.4 (2016-12-01, updated 2016-12-08):